t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 The most used control for RESTful systems today is Web Linking {{RFC8288}}.
 Hypermedia forms are more powerful controls that describe how to construct more complex requests, including representations to modify resource state.

-While this is the most complex constraints (in particular the hypermedia controls), it improves many different key properties.
+While this is the most complex constraints (in particular the hypermedia controls), it improves many key properties.
 It improves simplicity, as uniform interfaces are easier to understand.
 The self-descriptive messages improve visibility.
 The limitation to a known set of representation formats fosters portability.